hwipl/nuqql/README.md

 * Input Window: shows the user's input of the current Conversation

-The Conversation List shows your buddies and special conversations for your back-end commands and nuqql commands.
+The Conversation List shows your buddies and special conversations for your backend commands and nuqql commands.
 Buddies are shown with their status (on, afk, off) and their name, e.g., `[on] buddy@jabber.org`.
-Back-end and the nuqql command conversations are shown with `{` and `}` around them, e.g., `{nuqql}`.
+Backend and the nuqql command conversations are shown with `{` and `}` around them, e.g., `{nuqql}`.

 ### Controls